Damping transition in an open generalized Aubry-Andr\'e-Harper model: Conclusions

 \section{Conclusions}

-In summary, we have investigated the dynamical properties of an open generalized AAH model, in terms of the damping matrix derived from the Liouvillian superoperator.
-When we tune strength of the modulation of hopping, the damping matrix exhibits a phase transition with anti-PT symmetry breaking.
-As the phase transition happens, the spectra topology and the scaling rules of eigenvectors dramatically change.
-The change of the spectral property only occurs when the open boundary condition is imposed, due to the NHSE.
+To summarize, we have investigated the dynamical properties of an open generalized AAH model, in terms of the damping matrix derived from the Liouvillian superoperator.
+We consider both the commensurate and the incommensurate cases.
+When we tune strength of the modulation of hopping, the damping matrix exhibits a phase transition with anti-$\mathcal{PT}$ symmetry breaking.
+As the phase transition happens, the spectral topology and the localization properties dramatically change.
+The imaginary-to-complex transition of the spectrum only occurs when the open boundary condition is imposed, due to the NHSE.
 We have uncovered the physical consequence by calculating the damping dynamics of the single particle correlation function.
-The system undergoes a chiral to non-chiral transition as the modulation strength changes.
-We have also proposed a possible scheme to observe these results based on BEC in a momentum lattice.
+The system undergoes a chiral to non-chiral transition as the modulation strength increases.
+For the incommensurate case, we identify richer phases and the existence of a generalized mobility edge.
+We have also proposed a possible scheme to observe these results based on the BEC in a momentum lattice.
+Our paper uncovers a new physical consequence of the anti-$\mathcal{PT}$ symmetry in non-Hermitian systems, and has potential implications for the experimental preparation of steady states and controlling the relaxation process without engineering the boundary conditions.

-\acknowledgments This work was supported by the Key-Area Research and Development Program of GuangDong Province (Grant No. 2019B030330001), the National Natural Science Foundation of China (Grants No. 12074180 and No. U1801661), and the Key Project of Science and Technology of Guangzhou (No. 2019050001).
+\acknowledgments This work was supported by the Key-Area Research and Development Program of GuangDong Province (Grant No. 2019B030330001), the National Natural Science Foundation of China (Grants No. 12074180 and No. U1801661), and the Key Project of Science and Technology of Guangzhou (Grant No. 2019050001).

 \begin{appendix}